GeorgeMuscat/GeorgeMuscat.github.io/index.md

 What gets me thinking the most is security and computer networks.
 With how connected all devices are, having a strong understanding of network security is extremely important to me. 🌐

+One of my favourite optimisations for my various workflows is making use of CI/CD pipelines and automation. ⚙️

 On the weekend I love to play sports such as Volleyball, Baseball, Football and Tennis. 🏐